Catholic Evangelism Media Index

-"Becket" is included.
+"Becket" is also included.
 It was nominated for the Best Picture and Actor Oscars.
 Becket was a bishop who was matyred by an English King.

-"The Agony and the Ecstasy," which is abou Michelangelo and the painting of the Sistine Chapel is also included.
+"The Agony and the Ecstasy," which is about Michelangelo and the painting of the Sistine Chapel is also included.
 It was nominated for many Oscars.

 These are only three of the many major religious films from that era, so this is perhaps a little disappointing.

 Prime has "Molokai," the story of Father Damien's work with the leapers in Hawaii.

 They also have "Entertaining Angels: the Dorthy Day Story."
 This one stars Martin Sheen, a major actor.